0xsharaf/Cattie_nft/README.md

 ######
-Users can one mint one and can choose either white or black!
+Users can only mint once and one of the nfts and can choose either white or black!